Can Dogs Eat Pistachios? – Itsabout

 How to Feed Pistachios to Dogs Safely

-• Moderation is Key: Only 1-2 pistachios for small dogs, 2-3 for larger dogs, as an occasional treat.
+• Moderation is Key: As an occasional treat, only 1-2 pistachios for small dogs and 2-3 for larger dogs.

 • Remove Shells: Always remove the shells before giving pistachios to your dog.